DSeiferth/PoreAnalyser/README.rst

-PoreFinding
+PoreFinder
 =======================================

-PoreFinding package based on HOLE and MDAnalysis
+PoreFinder package based on HOLE and MDAnalysis

 Read the documentation here: